UE5 - Misc

 • Create a folder

-• In the content browser create a folder where we will create our VT
+• In the content browser create a folder where we will create our RVT

 • Create Virtual Textures